JayCRL/AndroidStudyProject/README.md

 # All in all

-This project is aimed at record my android studying progress
+This project is aimed at recording my android studying progress

 Not only watch the videos: